Migrim/Minecraft-Server-Dashboard/README.md

   Use the `/install` page in the panel.

 - **Accept EULA:**
-  Click the “Accept EULA” button.
+  Run the server once and then click the “Accept EULA” button.

 - **Start Server:**
   Click **Start** in the panel.

 ---

-## 🛠 Service Management
+## Service Management

 The panel runs as a **systemd service**: